-1During 2014 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
+1During 2017 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
 The level presented represents the 90th percentile of the 50 sites tested.
 The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
 The analysis showed concentrations below action levels for all 50 copper samples.
-Three (3) of the 50 lead samples exceeded the action level of 15 μg/L. The range of lead levels detected is presented below the 90th percentile value.